 When we hear the thud of our feet while running, our joints are being jarred with each movement.
 When we run with the right technique, it is the muscles that do the work and act as shock absorbers causing minimal impact on the joints.
 Marathon runners, including the ones who run into their seventies and eighties, run on concrete roads their whole lives, but nothing happens to their joints.

 Another essential factor in being a good runner is to give sufficient rest to the muscles between runs.
 Running well also has a lot to do with stretching the key muscles so that they retain their elasticity.
 Running excessively makes the calves and hamstring muscles tight and they need to be stretched adequately to prevent knee pain and injury.

-Fauja Singh recently became arguably the oldest man to run a 42-km marathon at 100 years of age.
+A few years ago Fauja Singh became arguably the oldest man to run a 42-km marathon at 100 years of age.
 Running on concrete roads for many decades has surely not damaged his knees!

-3. Is running on the treadmill the same as running outside?
+3. Running on the treadmill is the same as running outdoors

 It is not a good idea to predominantly run on the machine in preparation for running outdoors, particularly a marathon.
 I have seen so many people who regularly run long distances on the treadmill struggling to run a fraction of that on real ground outside.
 Many of them are shocked and frustrated, as they are under the misconception that running on the treadmill is an absolute substitute to running outdoors.

 On a treadmill, the belt or the surface underneath your feet keeps moving towards you, unlike real ground outside.
 Just like a suitcase comes towards you on an airport baggage conveyor belt without any effort of its own, with every step you take on the treadmill, the forward leg comes back without any effort.
 You just have to lift the back foot forward again, which will again be brought back by the machine.
 The electrical power puts in the effort that you would otherwise have to, if you were running outdoors.